thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-Grotius has had an abiding influence upon international law and international lawyers, although the extent of this influence has fluctuated at different periods, and his actual impact upon the practice of States was never so considerable as is tradition- ally represented.
-While it would be wrong to say that his views were always treated as being of compelling authority-- frequently they were the object of criticism-nevertheless his principal work, _De Jure Belli ac Pacis_, was continually relied upon as a work of reference and authority in the decisions of
+Grotius has had an abiding influence upon international law and international lawyers, although the extent of this influence has fluctuated at different periods, and his actual impact upon the practice of States was never so considerable as is traditionally represented.
+While it would be wrong to say that his views were always treated as being of compelling authority--- frequently they were the object of criticism-nevertheless his principal work, _De Jure Belli ac Pacis_, was continually relied upon as a work of reference and authority in the decisions of